 Lecturer in Politics and International Relations

-I completed my BA (hons.) in Political Science and International Relations at the University of Toronto before coming to Keele University to do an MA in International Relations.
-I remained at Keele to complete my PhD on The Biopolitics of Resilience.
-I taught at Keele University, Salford University and Leeds Metropolitan University before joining Loughborough University as a Lecturer in Politics and International Relations in 2013.
+I completed a BA (hons.) in Political Science and International Relations at the University of Toronto before moving to Britain to complete an MA in International Relations at Keele University.
+I remained at Keele to complete a PhD on The Biopolitics of Resilience.
+I have taught at Keele University, Salford University and Leeds Metropolitan University before joining Loughborough University as a Lecturer in Politics and International Relations in 2013.

-I am also an assistant editor for the journal Resilience: International Policies, Practices and Discourses.
+I am an assistant editor for the journal Resilience: International Policies, Practices and Discourses.

 My research analyses the concept of resilience in the context of the changing rationalities and practices of risk management and security.
-Research thus far has sought to understand the significance of resilience for contemporary practices of emergency management and elucidate the historical conditions giving rise to resilience through genealogical methods.
+This research has sought to understand the significance of resilience for contemporary practices of emergency management and elucidate the historical conditions giving rise to resilience through genealogical methods.

 My current research aims to apply and extend the analytic and theoretical frameworks developed within this research to better understand contemporary practices of emergency governance.
-This includes a project that I am developing with Dr. Dan Sage (Loughborough) on ‘Organizing Resilience’.
+This includes a project that I am working on with Dr. Dan Sage (Loughborough) entitled ‘Organizing Resilience’.
+This project involves working with six local resilience forums, as well as the Civil Contingencies Secretariat (Cabinet Office) to investigate collaboration within UK emergency responses.

-I currently convene EUA617 Approaches to International Relations Theory and EUP206/600 International Relations theory.
-I also into a number of team-taught modules at the undergraduate level in Research Design and Academic Studies.
+I currently convene EUA617 International Political Theory and EUP321 Governing Crises.
+I also teach on various team-taught modules at the undergraduate and postgraduate level.

 The Value of Resilience